fediway/fediway/README.md

 ## Why server-side?

-Many alternatives are implementing algorithmic feeds for Mastodon as client-side tools.
-However client-side solutions have significant limitations for distributing content to the right audience.
-They bring complexity to users that are not familiar with the working of decentralized social networks.
-Users have to action on their own to be able to use them.
-For example: create an API-Key, install a browser extension or install a desktop app.
+Most alternatives implement algorithmic feeds for Mastodon as client-side tools.
+But client-side solutions have significant limitations for distributing content to the right audience.
+They bring complexity to users who are not familiar with how decentralized social networks work.
+Users have to act on their own to use them: create an API key, install a browser extension, or install a desktop app.

-The complexity of the fediverse is a significant problem that limits user growth, attracting mostly technical users.
+The complexity of the Fediverse is a significant problem that limits user growth, attracting mostly technical users.
 Making the Fediverse accessible to everyone requires solutions that hide complexity from the user.
-Server-side recommendations shift this complexity from the user to the platform itself.
-Furthermore, server-side recommendations enable more advanced recommendation logic that improves content discovery and can increase the likelihood of new visitors registering to an instance.
+Server-side recommendations shift this complexity from the user to the instance itself.
+Server-side also enables more advanced recommendation logic, improving content discovery and increasing the likelihood of new visitors registering to an instance.

 <a name="how_it_works"></a>